nocomplexity/FreeAndOpenMachineLearning/whyossml.md

 no direct relationship with your machine learning application.

-The Freedom to use the powerful machine learning technology should not limit the freedom to live in good health of others.
+The Freedom to use the powerful machine learning technology should not limit the freedom to live in good health for others.
 So green ML is a difficult but important aspects for machine learning developments.
 So chose algorithms that perform well without weeks of calculation on datasets.
 Or make sure expensive and time consuming calculations can be